ggreer/geoff.greer.fm/_posts/2014-03-20-sign-your-releases.md

 <br />

 Remember, [security is a process, not a product](https://www.schneier.com/crypto-gram-0005.html).
-If you distribute software, you have to constantly asses threats to your users and ameliorate them.
+If you distribute software, you have to constantly assess threats to your users and ameliorate them.
 Signing releases makes users safer.
 The more of us who sign and verify releases, the safer we'll all be.

 ---